SkyRockMoon/gatsby-starter-netlify-cms/src/pages/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
+    - text: One more blurb right here
+      image: /img/bill-murray-ghost-buster.png
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their